spraakbanken/sparv-pipeline/docs/user_manual.md

 three-letter code with the `--language` flag (check [this table](#language_table) for available languages and their codes).
 For example, if you would like to build all the Swedish models you can run `sparv build-models --language swe`.

-## Installing additional Third-party Software
+## Installing Additional Third-party Software
 The Sparv Pipeline is typically used together with several plugins and third-party software.
 Which of these you will need to install depends on what analyses you want to run with Sparv.
 Please note that different licenses may apply for different software.